MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-known-issues.md

 ## Install-AksHci sometimes fails because the nodes did not reach an Active state

-After running `Uninstall-AksHci`, `Install-AksHci` sometimes fails with a "Nodes have not reached Active state" error message if it's run in the same PowerShell session that was used when running `Uninstall-AksHci`.
-You should close the PowerShell session after running `Uninstall-AksHci` and open a new session before running `Install-AksHci`.
+After running [Uninstall-AksHci](./reference/ps/uninstall-akshci.md), [Install-AksHci](./reference/ps/install-akshci.md) sometimes fails with a _Nodes have not reached Active state_ error message if it's run in the same PowerShell session that was used when running `Uninstall-AksHci`.
+You should close the PowerShell session after running `Uninstall-AksHci` and then open a new session before running `Install-AksHci`.
 This issue can also appear when deploying AKS on Azure Stack HCI using Windows Admin Center.

 This error message is an infrastructure issue that happens if the node agent is unable to connect to CloudAgent.
 There should be connectivity between the nodes, and each node should be able to resolve the CloudAgent ca-\<guid>\.
 While the deployment is stuck, manually check each node to see if [Resolve-DnsName](/powershell/module/dnsclient/resolve-dnsname?view=windowsserver2019-ps) works.